riazk88/readme-generator/Develop/README.md

 ![](https://img.shields.io/static/v1?label=license&message=MIT&color=blue)

 ## Description
-node application that creates a readme for user based on their answers to a series of questions
+generates a readme based on user's answers to a series of questions

 ## Table of Contents
 * [Installation](#installation)